Rent Control & Tenant Protection Measures

 Maximum Permissible Rent Increase

-Landlords may not impose more than one Rent increase for a Covered Rental Unit in any twelve-month (12- month) period.
-A Landlord may impose a Rent increase that takes effect sooner than twelve (12) months following the date of the latest permitted Rent increase under the Interim Rent Control Ordinance, but the prior increase under Interim Rent Control Ordinance in combination with a rent increase under permanent ordinance may not exceed the maximum allowable annual rent increase under the permanent ordinance.
+Landlords may not impose more than one rent increase for a Covered Rental Unit in any twelve-month (12- month) period, unless the landlord has applied for and been approved for a rent adjustment.
 The City will establish a process for a landlord to request a rent adjustment if they can demonstrate the limitations on rent increases will prevent the Landlord from receiving a fair and reasonable return with respect to the operation of the property.

 Learn more about how the City calculates the maximum permissible annual rent increase by reading: